andresporras3423/active-record/README.md

 - It has the next three model: User, Post and Comment
 - A comment has one user and one post
-- A user can has many comments and manny posts
+- A user can has many comments and many posts
 - a post has one user and can has many comments

 # How to run this project